0xe7/WonkaVision/README.md

 WonkaVision is a proof of concept (POC) tool to analyze Kerberos tickets and attempt to determine if they are forged.
 This tool was created by [Charlie Clark](https://twitter.com/exploitph) and [Andrew Schwartz](https://twitter.com/4ndr3w6s).

-**It should be noted that this POC is not intended to be a production-ready enterprise application, but rather to generate ideas on how to better detect forged tickets while publicising discovered IOAs.**
+**It should be noted that this POC is not intended to be a production-ready enterprise application, but rather to generate ideas on how to better detect forged tickets while publicizing discovered IOAs.**

 [Charlie Clark](https://twitter.com/exploitph) is the primary author of this code base.